 About Restaurant Opportunities Centers United

-Co-founded by leading workers’ rights advocate Saru Jayaraman (“One of the top 50 most influential people in the restaurant industry” – Nation’s Restaurant News), ROC United has over 24,000,worker-members, 200 restaurant employer members, and several thousand consumer members in 15 states in the U.S.
+Co-founded by leading workers’ rights advocate Saru Jayaraman (“One of the top 50 most influential people in the restaurant industry” – Nation’s Restaurant News), ROC United has nearly 25,000 worker-members, 200 restaurant employer members, and several thousand consumer members in 15 states in the U.S.